pbrahmac/food-selector-round-2/readme.md

 # Food Selector Project, Round 2

+See project in its current state here: https://food-selector-2.herokuapp.com/

 I'm expanding this project with a new backend architecture, and changing it from a simple random generator tool to a whole meal-planning app with random-selection capabilities.

 ## To Clone this Repo